nomi-san/parsec-vdd/README.md

 ## 📺 ParsecVDisplay App

-This is a complete driver application to control the Parsec VDD, written in C# and Winforms.
+This is a complete driver application to control the Parsec VDD, written in C# and WPF.
 It can show the number of virtual displays added, allows adding multiple virtual displays and removing a specific selected one.
 Also allows to change resolution and take screenshot, and more..